 The future of credit reporting in Europe

 The Experian case may signal broader changes in how credit reporting operates across Europe.
-As data protection authorities increase their scrutiny of data analytics companies, the industry may need to adopt new approaches that better balance commercial interests with individual privacy rights.
+As data protection authorities increase their scrutiny of data analytics companies, the industry may need to adopt new approaches that better balance commercial interests with individual privacy rights, as seen in other high-profile cases like the TikTok GDPR fine over data transfers to China.

 Potential industry changes: